kevh182/send_it_to_tty2rpi/README.md

 ```
 http://<mcp-ip-address>/api/currentstate
 ```

-Designed to run on the Raspberry Pi, since the original intention of "MiSTer tty2rpi" was to also run on a Raspberry Pi.
-It "should" work on any Linux OS and Debian is prefered.
-I test tty2rpi with an old laptop running Debian and it seems to work just fine.

 Examples of MemCardPro 2 api data
 ```
 { "currentMode": "PS2", "gameName": "MemoryCard1", "gameID": "MemoryCard1", "currentChannel": 1, "rssi": -18, "currentSize": "8MB" }